 - Plastic bottles (please squash)

 - Milk & juice bottles (please rinse & squash)

 - Cleaning bleach & detergent bottles (leave lids on)

 - Toiletry bottles

 - Household dry cell batteries

 - Cartons such as Tetra Pak e.g. milk, juice, soup (please rinse and squash).

 - Aerosols.
-Please remove lids and ensure aerosols are empty before recycling.
+Please remove lids and MUST be empty

 - Mixed plastic containers such as meat trays, fruit punnets, yoghurt pots, butter and ice cream tubs, sweet tubs